SoumyaK4/BadukTube/README.md

 - CSS is organized in the `/static/css` directory
 - JavaScript functionality is in `/static/js`
 - The site supports dark mode via `/static/js/theme.js`

+### Progressive Web App

+- Service worker for caching and offline capabilities
+- Manifest configuration for installation on devices
+- App icons in various sizes for different platforms
+- Splash screens for iOS and Android devices
+- App shortcuts for quick access to key features
+- Desktop installation support

+### SEO Optimization

+- Properly formatted sitemap.xml for search engine indexing
+- Robots.txt configuration for crawler guidance
+- Structured metadata for better search engine visibility

 ## Deployment